universalhandle/midival_renaissance/README.md

 ### Keyboard Input

-The KBD OUTPUT jack of the Micromoog is a dual-purpose jack which also receives input.
+The KBD OUTPUT of the Micromoog is a dual-purpose jack which, despite the name, can be used as an input.
 When in input mode, it receives a signal indicating the note to voice.

-When multiple notes are played, only the lowest note is expressed.
+When multiple notes are played on the Micromoog's keyboard, only the lowest note is expressed.
 This is known as low-note priority.
-The MIDIval Renaissance enables three additional note priority settings: first-played, last-played, and high-note.
+The MIDIval Renaissance enables three additional note priority options: first-played, last-played, and high-note.

-A "chord cleanup" setting complements these note priorities, inserting a slight delay between MIDI input and eletrical output to account for human imprecision.
+A "chord cleanup" setting complements these note priorities, accounting for human imprecision by inserting a slight delay (the span of a 32nd note, assuming 120 BPM) between MIDI input and eletrical output.
 If you are playing chords on your controller and have your note priority set to low, it stands to reason that you're expecting "bass lines for free" from the Micromoog.
-This setting enables "close enough" timing (the span of a 32nd note, assuming 120 BPM) for all the keypresses associated with the performance of a chord, so that the Micromoog doesn't play the third or the fifth for a split second on those occasions where they land before the root note.
+This setting enables "close enough" timing for all the keypresses that comprise a chord so that the Micromoog doesn't play the third or the fifth for a split second should they land before the root note.

 Also implemented in the KBD module is the Micromoog's glide or portamento feature.
 It is not yet supported by the MIDIval Renaissance.